Jump to topic

 During teeth cleanings, a dentist removes hard-to-reach plaque and calculus from the surfaces of teeth and between teeth.

-X-rays aid in the diagnosis of oral diseases that are not visible during a normal dental exam.
+X-rays aid in diagnosing oral diseases that are not visible during a normal dental exam.

 Fluoride is a mineral that helps prevent tooth decay and strengthens enamel.
 Small traces of fluoride are in tap water, toothpaste, mouthwashes, and professional dental materials.

 Sealants are thin coatings that form “physical barriers” on the pits and fissures of teeth that help prevent cavity formation early on.
-However, this treatment is typically only effective in protecting a child's teeth against cavities, not an adult.
+They are usually recommended for children but can be done in adults.

 With standard policies, insurance covers minor restorative dental procedures (80 percent covered after deductible).
-For example, these procedures include:
+These procedures include:

 Dental fillings are used to fill minor dental cavities (decaying teeth).

-Any additional X-rays (more than twice a year) are not fully covered by insurance.
+Any additional X-rays (more than twice a year) may not be fully covered by insurance.

-Teeth that need to be removed due to severe decay, injury, or disease (non-surgical).
+Teeth sometimes need to be non-surgically or surgically removed due to severe decay, injury, or disease.
+Surgical tooth removal may be partially covered.

 With standard policies, insurance only partially covers invasive restorative procedures (50 percent covered after deductible).
 In particular, these procedures include: